Merovex/merovex.com/_pages/writing/process.md

 ## Series Bible

-The Series Bible will be a Wiki managed via...
+The Series Bible will be a Git repository.
+It will include a directory for:

+* Stories in the series
+* Notebook with all the series data.

 ## Book Metadata